stuartfogel/CountingSheepPSG/README.md

 ## Prerequisites

 Mac, PC and Linux compatible.
-Designed for use with EEGLAB 2023 or later (https://eeglab.org) on Matlab R2020b or later (R2022b or later recommended).
+Designed for use with EEGLAB 2023 or later (https://EEGLAB.org) on MATLAB R2020b or later (R2022b or later recommended).
-For use on continuous EEGLAB datasets (*.set).
+For use on continuous EEGLAB datasets.
+Requires: Signal Processing Toolbox.
+Requires: Statistics and Machine Learning Toolbox.

 Works best if recording includes (in the EEG.event structure):
-* Recording start time event (at first data point).
+* Recording start time event (at first data point), event label format: 'yyyy-MM-dd HH:mm:ss.SSS'.
 * Lights Off and Lights On events.

 ## Installing

-Simply unzip 'countingSheepPSG' and add to Matlab path.
+Simply unzip 'countingSheepPSG' and add to MATLAB path.
-Alternatively, unzip and move folder to '~/eeglab/plugins/' directory for EEGLAB GUI integration.
+Alternatively, unzip and move folder to '~/EEGLAB/plugins/' directory for EEGLAB GUI integration.
+Can also be installed and updated via EEGLAB main menu 'File > Manage EEGLAB extensions' (recommended).

 ## Usage
+See included 'User Manual.pdf' for details.
 1. Launch by typing 'countingSheepPSG' at command prompt.
 2. Customize display montage in:
 ~/montages/sleep_montage_default.m (rename and save to new file)
-3. Loads an EEGlab PSG dataset for signal preprocessing and annnotation.
+3. Load an EEGLAB PSG dataset for signal preprocessing and annotation.

 ### Supported Data Formats: